bliakher/uredni_desky/README.md

 Application is published on GitHub Pages [here](https://bliakher.github.io/uredni_desky/).

-*\* Load of the app currently takes about 35s due to one of the main data sources being under construction and hence very limited performance.*
+*\* Load of the app currently takes about 35s due to one of the main data sources being under construction and hence having very limited performance.*

 Documentation (in Czech) can be found [here](https://bliakher.github.io/uredni_desky_docs/).